 The Pre-Action Protocol for Debt Claims (the 'PAPDC') came into force on 1 October 2017.

-The PAPDC applies to public bodies (including businesses) seeking to recover payment of a debt from an individual (including sole traders).
+The PAPDC applies to schools seeking payment of a debt from an individual debtor and will therefore apply to the collection of all school fee debts.

-The PAPDC does not apply to business to business debt only if the debtor is a sole trader.
-Much more information is required under the PAPDC within a letter of claim and debtors should be given more time to respond along with an opportunity to make payment proposals throughout the pre-action process.
+Much more information is now required under the PAPDC within a letter of claim and debtors should be given more time to respond along with an opportunity to make payment proposals throughout the pre-action process.

-Public bodies, including local authorities, need to ensure that they remember to comply with the requirements of the PAPDC or potentially face financial consequences.
-This article provides an overview of the PAPDC and explains how it applies to the public sector.
+Schools will need to comply with the requirements of the PAPDC or potentially face financial consequences.
+This article provides an overview of the PAPDC and explains how it applies to schools.